-Prior to two one-year stops as a tight ends coach, with Marty Schottenheimer’s Redskins in 2001 and Tom Coughlin’s Jaguars in 2002, Sparano helped launch the expansion Cleveland Browns.
-In 1999, Cleveland’s first year back in the NFL, Sparano was an offensive quality-control coach.
+Prior to two one-year stops as a tight ends coach, with the Redskins in 2001 and Jaguars in 2002, Sparano helped launch the expansion Cleveland Browns.
+In 1999, Cleveland’s first year back in the NFL, Sparano was an offensive quality control coach.
 He spent 2000 in charge of the Browns’ offensive line.

 Sparano made the jump to the NFL after five years as head coach (1994-98) of his alma mater, Division II New Haven, where he compiled a 41-14 record (.745), with four winning campaigns and one .500 season.
 In that tenure, he also guided the Chargers to a pair of NCAA playoff berths.
-In 1997, his 12-2 club led the country in scoring offense (42.8 points per contest) and ranked second in scoring defense (11.6) before it lost in the national championship.
+In 1997, his 12-2 club led the country in scoring offense (42.8 points per contest) and ranked second in scoring defense (11.6) before losing in the national championship.

 He spent the previous six seasons (1988-93) at Division I-AA Boston University, coaching the Terriers’ offensive linemen from 1988-89, including Cleveland Browns 1989 draft selection Mike Graybill, before serving as offensive coordinator from 1990-93.
 In his final season at BU, the 12-1 team won the Yankee Conference and advanced to the quarterfinals of the NCAA playoffs.

 A native of West Haven, Conn., Sparano and his wife, Jeanette, have three children, sons Tony and Andrew and daughter Ryan Leigh.